qyang-nj/llios/macho_parser/docs/LC_CODE_SIGNATURE.md

     </dict>
     ...
 ```
-Same as slots, we can verify special slots by running sha256.
+Same as code slots, we can verify special slots by running sha256.

 ``` bash
 # The hash of Info.plist is in slot[-1]